Sri Vyasaraja pratishtha Hanuman

 Konerirayan of Tamilnadu

-Due to the compelling political reasons and the change of guard at Vijayanagar from the Sangama dynasty to Tuluva dynasty, the then emperor Tuluva Narasa Nayaka fought a war against Konerirayan in the year 1496 and Narasa Nayaka took over Srirangam.
+Due to the compelling political reasons and the change of guard at Vijayanagar from the Sangama dynasty to the Tuluva dynasty, the then emperor Tuluva Narasa Nayaka fought a war against Konerirayan in the year 1496 and Narasa Nayaka took over Srirangam.

 Narasa Nayaka’s brother Kanthadai Ramanujar, a Bairahi saint was in Srirangam.
 He asked his brother Narasa Nayaka to intervene in the affairs that were under the control of Konerirayan.
 It was at his invitation to intervene in the administration of the temple, Narasa Nayaka, the karyakarta of the Emperor of Vijayanagar had invaded and won the territory of Konerirayan.